ropensci/jstor/README.md

 [![Travis build status](https://travis-ci.org/tklebel/jstor.svg?branch=master)](https://travis-ci.org/tklebel/jstor) [![AppVeyor Build Status](https://ci.appveyor.com/api/projects/status/github/tklebel/jstor?branch=master&svg=true)](https://ci.appveyor.com/project/tklebel/jstor) [![CRAN status](http://www.r-pkg.org/badges/version/jstor)](https://cran.r-project.org/package=jstor)

-The tool [Data for Research (DfR)](http://www.jstor.org/dfr/) by JSTOR is a valuable source for citation analysis and text mining.
-Requests for datasets can be made for small excerpts (max.
-25,000 records) or large ones, which require an agreement between the researcher and JSTOR.
+The tool [Data for Research (DfR)](http://www.jstor.org/dfr/) by JSTOR is a valuable source for citation analysis and text mining. `jstor` provides functions and suggests workflows for importing datasets from DfR.

 The package `jstor` provides functions and suggests workflows for importing datasets from DfR.
 It was developed to deal with very large datasets which require an agreement, but can be used with smaller ones as well.